Atari VCS (2021 console): Software

 The Atari VCS is driven by a Linux operating system.
 In 2017, quoting a mail from the company it was said the software is specifically designed to be open to allow to install other Linux-compatible applications on the Atari VCS alongside pre-installed games, using Atari Vault (now called Atari VCS Vault).
 Other applications that can be installed include streaming applications, music players, and web browsers.

 Whereas the Atari 2600 was a cartridge-driven game system, the VCS does not use cartridges or optical discs for games, but instead allows players to download games from a built-in store.
 The Atari VCS will have a custom storefront that Atari developed with an undisclosed "leading industry partner", where users can download additional video games and applications.
-All users will have access to basic online features such as the store and online multiplayer, however, access to cloud storage and live streaming video games will be available exclusively on a subscription service.
+All users will have access to basic online features such as the store and online multiplayer; however, access to cloud storage and live streaming video games will be available exclusively on a subscription service.

 Atari has stated that the unit will ship with "tons of classic Atari retro games pre-loaded, and current titles from a range of studios".
 Conuladh stated that there will be "hundreds" of Atari games, plus a number of other retro games from other catalogs.
-The console will ship with Antstream Arcade, a game streaming service that supports titles from the Amiga, Commodore 64, ZX Spectrum, and arcade games.
+The console will ship with Antstream Arcade, a game streaming service that supports titles from the Amiga, Commodore 64, ZX Spectrum and arcade games.

 Atari announced that the Google Chrome web browser will be pre-installed and will power some of the console's online services.

 Accessories

-The AtariVCS is available bundled with the Classic Joystick and Modern Controller ("all in").
+The Atari VCS is available bundled with the Classic Joystick and Modern Controller ("all in").
 There is also the option to purchase the device without them.
 This comes as Atari allows users to use their own pre-existing accessories including remotes, mouse and keyboards, microphones, external speakers and other controllers.
 The Atari VCS is compatible with most PC peripherals via both Bluetooth and USB 3.0.

-In November 2022 Atari released the PC Mode USB.
+In November 2022, Atari released the PC Mode USB.
 This provides a simple "plug-and-play" way to the operate the Atari VCS as a Linux PC.
-It is an Atari branded 128GB USB 3.2 drive that comes preloaded with a custom Debian operating system, additional storage, and the LibreOffice Suite.
+It is an Atari-branded 128 GB USB 3.2 drive that comes preloaded with a custom Debian operating system, additional storage and the LibreOffice Suite.

+On July 5, 2023, Atari announced that Playmaji's Polymega Remix add-on and Polymega App would be supported by the Atari VCS, as part of a "strategic collaboration" with the company.
+This follows Atari's minority investment into Playmaji, which occurred around the same time.